-The role of the Library is to provide shared access to Course Reserves for students.
+The role of the Library is to provide shared access to books and other library materials for students.

-For textbooks designated as course reserves, the Library will purchase at least one copy so that students will have a choice to use it when they require.
+For textbooks designated as Course Reserves (typically textbooks), the Library will purchase at least one copy so that students will have a choice to use it if they require.
 If the class size exceeds 50, we may purchase additional copies.

 Digital Copies of e-Textbooks